Ciela-Institute/caustics/paper.md

 future surveys expected to discover hundreds of thousands of lensing systems, the modelling and simulation of such systems must occur at orders of magnitude larger scale then ever before.
-Here we present `caustics`, a Python package designed to handle the extensive computational demands of modeling such a vast number of lensing systems.
+Here we present `caustics`, a Python package designed to facilitate machine learning and Bayesian methods to handle the extensive computational demands of modeling such a vast number of lensing systems.

 # Statement of need